kaidacoder/gpdlg/README.md

 ## Why GPDLG
 Gpdlg will be a light weight modern and sleek tool to help you get extra space on your computer for that extra game.

+## What does GPDLG stand for?
+Gpdlg stands for game-pass delete language it may be a strange name but it will always be refered to its abbreviated term.

 # Supported games
 ```